wrong-about-everything/Validol/docs/_build/html/_sources/declarative_validation.rst.txt

     }

 The semantics basically doesn't really matter, though you can guess that it has something to do with food delivery order registration.
+Schema is quite large.
+Typically, validation code is less then clear.
+Here is the declarative validation composite with `Validol library <https://https://github.com/wrong-about-everything/Validol/>`_:

 .. code-block:: java